So, don't forget the raincoat, oh yeah and a- hat, a- scarf and- waterproof those shoes--now you're almost ready.

 Getting Out Of The City-For Just A Bit....

-We went St. Anne's Park.
+We headed to St. Anne's Park.
+A HUGE park.

 No Hurling to be found that day, but the park was lovely, including this impressive wooden sculpture by Tommy Craggs.